DataDog/integrations-core/docs/dev/oauth_for_integrations.md

 1. Update your README file with an `## Uninstallation` section under `## Setup` that includes the following instructions (along with any custom instructions you would like to add):
        - Once this integration has been uninstalled, any previous authorizations are revoked.
        - Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys page][10].
-2. Update your manifest.json file to reference this new Unininstallation section.
+2. Update your manifest.json file to reference this new Uninstallation section.
 This reference should appear directly beneath the support field:
        - ```
            "support": "README.md#Support",
            "uninstallation": "README.md#Uninstallation",